Boundary and Taxonomy of Integrator Reach Sets: Introduction

 Our motivation behind studying the geometry of integrator reach sets is twofold. \begin{itemize} \item[(i)] Integrators are simple linear time invariant systems that appear frequently in the literature (see e.g., \cite{maksarov1996state,AROCManual}, \cite[Ch.
 3 and 4]{kurzhanski2014dynamics}) to benchmark the performance of reach set over-approximation algorithms.
 In this context, the lack of knowledge of exact geometry of these sets implies the lack of ground truth against which the conservatism of different over-approximation algorithms can be quantified.
 Consequently, one has to contend with graphical or statistical performance results.
 The present work remedies this by deriving the \emph{exact} geometry of integrator reach sets. \item[(ii)] Integrator dynamics in Brunovsky normal form also arise from differentially flat nonlinear systems \cite{fliess1995flatness,murray1995,fliess1999lie}, which in turn appear frequently in vehicular dynamics and control applications.
 Addressing safety and collision avoidance for such systems in the presence of set-valued uncertainties, then requires computing their (typically nonconvex) reach sets.
 Having an analytical handle of the corresponding integrator reach sets in the normal coordinates, together with the knowledge of coordinate transforms, could enable the design of novel reach set computation algorithms for this class of nonlinear systems. \end{itemize}

 It is known \cite{varaiya2000reach} that the set $\mathcal{R}\left(\{\bm{x}_{0}\},t\right)$ is compact and convex.
 Our prior work \cite{haddad2020convex} investigated the convex geometry of the integrator reach set for \emph{single input case} under the assumption that the set $\mathcal{U}$ is a \emph{symmetric interval} of the form $[-\mu,\mu]\subset\mathbb{R}$.
-The development herein significantly generalizes that work--we now allow multiple inputs, and only require that $\mathcal{U}$ is compact.
-Even with this more generic set up, we obtain exact descriptions of the boundary $\partial\mathcal{R}\left(\{\bm{x}_{0}\},t\right)$, which are novel results.
-Furthermore, we show that the convex set $\mathcal{R}$ is semialgebraic, translated zonoid, and not a spectrahedron.
+The development herein generalizes that work--we now allow multiple generic interval-valued inputs, i.e., $\mathcal{U}$ is a box of the form